Heartfirey/UCOD-DPL/README.md

 </div>

+> If you are looking for the code of the paper “SCOUT: Semi-supervised Camouflaged Object Detection by Utilizing Text and Adaptive Data Selection”, please visit the **this [repository](https://github.com/Heartfirey/SCOUT)**.

 ## Updates

 - [September 2, 2025] UCOD-DPL Code released.
 The full training code of `CORAL` will be released soon.